sciustechnologia/SQL/chapter1.4_reading_notes.md

 The SQL standard defines the following five basic predicates in a WHERE clause:
 | Predicate | Description |
 | :------- | :------: |
-| Comparison:     | Use one of the six comparison operators to compare one value expression (column) against another value expression.
-The six comparison operators are:
+| Comparison: | Comparison operators to compare one value expression (column) against another value expression.
     • =	equals
     • <>, !=	not equal
     • <	less than
     • >	greater than
     • <=	less than or equal to
     • >= 	greater than or equal to  |
 | Range: | The Between predicate tests whether the value of a given value expression falls within a specified range of values.
 Specify the Between keyword followed by the beginning value of the range, then the And keyword followed by the ending value of the range.
     • BETWEEN beginning_value AND ending_value   |
 | Members | Use the IN predicate to test a value expression against a list of values.
 List the values in the IN predicate separated by commas and enclose the entire list in parentheses.
     • IN(comma-separated list of values)  |
 | Pattern Match:   | The LIKE predicate allows you to test whether a character string value expression matches a specified character string pattern.
     • %	Zero, one or many arbitrary characters
     • _	One and only one arbitrary character   |
 | Null: | Use the IS NULL predicate to determine whether a value expression evaluates to Null.
 Use NOT IS NULL to exclude nulls.
     • IS NULL
     • IS NOT NULL |

 ### Example 1.4.2:
 Issue the following SQL statement using a WHERE and an ORDER BY clause.